mramshaw/OAuth2.0/README.md

 #### Testing

-You should also be able to view restaurants and menu items.
+You should be able to view restaurants and menu items.

 You should be able to log in (with Google) and log out.